Iowa Democrats have mixed feelings on revamped 2024 primary calendar

 The expected shuffle has caused some within the party to explore other ways to stay in the broader national discussion, even as they’ve come to accept that South Carolina, the state that helped Biden win a victory in the 2020 primary, is scheduled to take their place.

-Last week, Iowa Democrats wrote a memo to the DNC asking for a month-long extension to work out their preferred place in the lineup and also asked for mail-in ballots to be allowed in the caucuses, something that Republicans are actively lobbying against in the state.
+Last week, Iowa Democrats wrote a memo to the DNC asking for a monthlong extension to work out their preferred place in the lineup and also asked for mail-in ballots to be allowed in the caucuses, something Republicans are actively lobbying against in the state.

 “I am committed to holding the most inclusive and accessible caucuses in Iowa history,” Iowa Democratic Party Chair Rita Hart wrote in her letter to the DNC.